Jumace/CheatSheetGenerator/src/cheat-sheets/shell-basics/row1.md

 Stands for `standard error`

-The default for ouput of error messages if nothing further is specified.
+The default for the output of error messages if nothing further is specified.

 Shorthand when used with redirections: `2`